apache/mahout/website/oldsite/developers/github.md

 ## Apache/github integration features

 Read \[[4]\].
 Comments and PRs with Mahout issue handles should post to mailing lists and Jira.
-Mahout issue handles must in the form MAHOUT-YYYYY (all capitals).
+Mahout issue handles must be in the form MAHOUT-YYYYY (all capitals).
 Usually it makes sense to file a jira issue first, and then create a PR with description

     MAHOUT-YYYY: <jira-issue-description>